-Here are the world’s top gold-producing countries from 2014, as reported by the USGS.
+With that in mind, here are the world’s top gold-producing countries from 2015, as reported by the USGS.

-China’s gold output continues to grow, and the country kept the top spot for the eighth year in a row, Reuters reported.
-Last year, China’s production grew over 5 percent, hitting about 450 metric tons in 2014 to 490 metric tons last year
+China’s gold output continues to grow, with the country keeping the top gold producer spot for the ninth year in a row.
+Production increased from 450 metric tons in 2014 to 490 metric tons last year

-Australia’s growth in gold production for 2014 put the country in the number-two spot for the year, reaching approximately 270 metric tons.
-That represents an increase from the 2013 level and is the highest production rate by the country since 2003.
-While growth was strong all year, production reached a high of 73 metric tons for the fourth quarter.
+Australia’s growth in gold production for 2015 put the country in the number-two spot for the year, reaching approximately 3000 metric tons.
+That represents a sizeable increase from the 2014 level of 274 tons.

 Russia saw a significant rise in gold production in 2014, leading the country to surpass the US for the first time in 25 years, RT reported.
 The country saw only a slight drop in gold production in 2015 to 247 tones from 242 tons the year previous, retaining its lead over the United States.

 4. United States

-While gold production dropped about 8 percent from 2013, the US still made the latest list of top 10 gold-producing countries, putting out about 211 metric tons of the yellow metal last year.
+While gold production dropped about ten tonnes from 2014, the US still made the latest list of top 10 gold-producing countries, putting out about 200 metric tons of the yellow metal last year.
 The country has about 45 lode mines, a few large placer mines in Alaska and numerous small mines in Alaska and other western states.
-Of these operations, 30 produced more than 99 percent of the total amount mined.
-Interestingly, Mining Global reported that there’s a trend of gold mining companies earning more money from US -based mines than from operations anywhere else in the world.
+Of these operations, 29 produced more than 99 percent of the total amount mined.

 Mine production: 150 metric tons

-Peru’s gold production decreased slightly in 2014 due to several factors, including lower-than-expected production from aging mines as well as government crackdowns on illegal mining operations, Reuters reported.
-In fact, Peru’s deputy mines minister, Guillermo Shinno, told the publication that gold output will continue to drop until 2016 as a result of that effort — the county will require an estimated 200,000 informal gold miners to register and be regulated.
+Peru’s gold production decreased slightly in 2014 due to several factors, including lower-than-expected production from aging mines as well as government crackdowns on illegal mining operations.
+Last year, Peru’s deputy mines minister, Guillermo Shinno, told Reuters that gold output will continue to drop until 2016 as a result of that effort.

 7. South Africa

-Mexico dipped slightly in gold production for 2014, producing 92 metric tons of the metal.
-However, this decrease went against the trend that Mexico has seen over the past decade — there have been numerous discoveries and mine developments that have attracted a great deal of attention and have led to a more than four-fold increase in production in Mexico.
+Mexico’s gold production held steady in 2015 with the country putting out 120 metric tons of the yellow metal compared to 118 tons the previous year.
+Over the past decade there have been numerous discoveries and mine developments in Mexico that have attracted a great deal of attention and have led to a more than four-fold increase in production in the country.

-Rounding out the list, Ghana’s production stayed stable over the course of 2015, totaling 85 metric tons vs. 91 the year previous.
+Rounding out the list, Ghana’s production dropped slightly over the course of 2015, totaling 85 metric tons vs. 91 the year previous.
 To be sure, there were concerns that production in the country would drop significantly, as according to Bloomberg, falling prices caused several mines to suspend operations.
 However, the country’s year-end output was slightly higher than expected.
 Still, the story may be different for 2015.

 “We will definitely record lower volumes this year,” Daniel Krampah, assistant manager of financial analysis for Ghana’s Minerals Commission, told the news outlet.
 “Some companies have placed their mines under care and maintenance.”